$0 International Adoption Navigation Guide — Quick-Start Checklist

 Phase 1: U.S. Preparation

-- Select a U.S. Hague-accredited agency with active Bulgaria program authorization—specifically, agencies that have an established Bulgarian in-country partner and Ministry of Justice recognition.
-AWAA and Children's House International (CHI) are among the best-established for Bulgaria.
+1. Select a U.S. Hague-accredited agency with active Bulgaria program authorization—specifically, an agency that has an established Bulgarian in-country partner and Ministry of Justice recognition.
+America World Adoption Association (AWAA) and Children's House International (CHI) are named providers for Bulgaria.

 Phase 2: Dossier Submission 4.
-Compile your dossier: home study, I-800A approval, birth certificates, marriage certificate, financial statements, medical clearances, criminal background checks, and employment letters.
-All documents require apostille.
-Translation to Bulgarian is required and must be done by certified translators approved by the Bulgarian Ministry of Justice.
+Compile your dossier from the country- and provider-specific checklist: home study, I-800A approval, birth certificates, marriage certificate, financial statements, medical clearances, criminal background checks, and employment letters.
+Confirm which documents require apostille and the current Bulgarian translation and translator-certification requirements with your agency and the Ministry of Justice.
 5. Your agency submits the dossier to Bulgaria's Ministry of Justice.

 Phase 3: Registration and Referral 6.
 Bulgaria registers the dossier and places the family on the national list.
 7. The Ministry of Justice proposes a child (referral).
 You receive detailed social and medical history.
-Families typically have a short window—often 10–14 days—to accept or decline.
+Follow the current acceptance deadline provided with the referral.
 8. Once accepted, file I-800 with USCIS.

 Phase 4: First Trip (Bonding Trip) 9.
 Travel to Bulgaria for 5–7 days to meet the child, visit the care institution, and complete an initial court hearing.
 This is not the finalization—it is a mandatory bonding and review phase.
 10. Return to the U.S. and wait 4–6 months for the second trip.